 For the Meatballs

-- Panko breadcrumbs – help absorb extra moisture in the meatballs to keep them juicy without being soggy
+- Panko breadcrumbs – Help absorb extra moisture in the meatballs to keep them juicy without being soggy.
+If you don’t have one, you can use crushed crackers instead.

-- Cilantro – adds a fresh, grassy flavor to the meatballs
+- Cilantro – adds a fresh, grassy flavor to the meatballs.
+Basil or parsley can also be used if you don’t like cilantro.

 - Sesame oil – adds a nutty flavor and helps crisp the meatballs while they bake.